 Planning for the cheat meal will also stop you from feeling guilty when you eat dirty.
 A diet that compromises a cheat meal is thought to be more sustainable and enjoyable, if you deprive someone of eating the foods they enjoy then they are less likely to stick to the diet in the long run

 In addition, a cheat meal may reduce cravings throughout the week.
 If you go all out on your cheat meal leaving yourself feeling so full that you need to lie down, you may not even want to experience that same feeling for another week, I know I don’t!

 Although research has shown cheat meals to have positive effects on both the mind and the body it’s important to have self-control.
 For some individuals, incorporating a cheat meal into their diet can lead them down a slippery slope, turning their cheat meal into a cheat day and even a cheat week.
 For that reason, incorporating a diet break that works for you is extremely important.

 The cheat day method allows you to eat whatever you want throughout the whole day.
-Each meal will not be as high in calories as the single cheat meal as you will may be having up to 4/5 meals that you wouldn’t usually have in your normal diet during the course of the day.
-This method should not usually be adopted by the average gym goer as it is more suited to high level athletes and off season bodybuilders.
+Each meal will not be as high in calories as the single cheat meal as you may be having up to 4/5 meals that you wouldn’t usually have in your normal diet during the course of the day.
+This method should not usually be adopted by the average gym-goer as it is more suited to high-level athletes and off-season bodybuilders.
 A good way of incorporating a cheat day into your regime would be to have it on your harder training days, such as your leg or back day where you have done heavy squats or deadlifts.
 As these compound movements burn the most calories, the difference between the calories consumed against the calories burned can be reduced, thus reducing the chance of any unwanted weight gain.